OtanCZ/Otancoin_Clicker/README.md

 - [x] Better mobile support.
 - [x] Balancing out the shop.
 - [x] Providing pictures for the shop.
 - [ ] Make the game prettier.
+LOL NO NVM IDK CSS
-- [ ] Maybe some clicking upgrades, since it becomes redundant after a few minutes.
+- [x] Maybe some clicking upgrades, since it becomes redundant after a few minutes.
-- [ ] Ascensions?
+- [x] Ascensions?